GeorgePearse/kode/README.md

 &ensp;
 ## Related Tools & Comparison

-kode is part of an evolving ecosystem of AI coding agents.
+Zeus is part of an evolving ecosystem of AI coding agents.
 Here's how it compares to other tools:

 ### CLI Tools